stitchdata/docs/_replication/extraction/extraction-tab/integration-extraction-logs.md

       Extraction logs are available only for database and SaaS integrations powered by Singer taps.
 Logs aren't available for webhook integrations due to the real-time nature of webhook data.

-      As integrations are converted to Singer taps, extraction logs will be made available.
+      As integrations are converted to Singer taps, Extraction logs will be made available.

   - title: "Log retention"
     anchor: "log-retention"